My services/ what I can do

 o rapid/ systemic reviews of literature

-I have considerable expertise and experience in conducting research and evaluation in academic contexts in the following fields:
+I have considerable expertise and experience in conducting research and evaluation in academic contexts in the the fields of social justice, activism/ campaigning, rights, political participation, social movements, ‘theory of change’, and youth offending.

-o support, advocacy, and empowerment work with marginalised young people
+o support, advocacy, and empowerment work with marginalised groups

 o human rights activism, migration and campaigning